HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 - Restore previous versions of Script Applications

 !!!tip "Create DX Script Application"
-    While DXClient manages the deployment lifecycle of Script Applications, you can also use the [`create-dx-script-app`](../../create_script_apps/create-and-deploy-script-app.md) tool to quickly scaffold modern React applications specifically designed for HCL DX.
+    While DXClient manages the deployment lifecycle of Script Applications, you can also use the [`create-dx-script-app`](../../create_script_apps/create-and-deploy-script-app.md) tool to quickly generate modern React applications specifically designed for HCL DX.
 It helps you create production-ready React applications with JavaScript or TypeScript that integrate seamlessly with HCL DX and includes built-in deployment capabilities.

 ## Deploy Script Application